Inverted-hypens/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-So more practice on pointers, arrays and strings.
+Some more practice tasks on the use of pointers, arrays and strings in c programming.